Deego88/MLS/README.md

 ## 1 Introduction
 -----------------------------------------------------------------------------------------------
-This assignment project using Python, Jupyter, SciPy, and Anova is conducetd as part of the Machine Learning and Statistics module of the Higher Diploma In Data Analytics at GMIT.
+This assignment project uses Python, Jupyter, SciPy, and Anova.
+This project is conducetd as part of the Machine Learning and Statistics module of the Higher Diploma in Data Analytics at GMIT.

+The Scipy-Stats Jupyter notebook contains a fake random data set obtained from Numpy.random.
-This Jupyter notebook contains a data set from XXXXXX and will conduct analysis to produce visual representations and draw conclusions.
+The Scikit-Learn Jupyter notebook contains a CSV data set imported from Kaggle.com on the Indians Diabetes Database [13].
+These data sets are used to conduct analysis and to produce visual representations and draw conclusions.

 ## 2 Project Repository
 ------------------------------------------------------------------------------------------------